December 4, 2020

 Or maybe your message is about the way you spend time together as a family.

-Sometimes you just want people to understand the way you feel, like you’ve become disconnected from what the season is really about.
+Sometimes you just want people to understand the way you feel, like you see that you’ve become disconnected from what the season is really about.

 A CONNECTED CHRISTMAS